free web page software

 8. You got the job!
 Now what?

 Celebrate!
 You deserve it!
 You found this job on your own, even if you had some guidance along the way.
-Once the celebration is over, you need to complete the final step of the process: keeping your network alive.
-On a go-forward basis after working with me, you'll have nothing to fear when you need to look for a job again (which is very likely).
+Once the celebration is over, you need to complete the final step of the process: keep your network alive!
+On a go-forward basis, you'll have nothing to fear when you need to look for a job again (which is very likely).
 You will know what to do.

 Contact Me!